In 2011 I completed my PhD studies at the NLP lab at the Computer Science Department, Bar-Ilan University.

 Processing and was done under the instruction of Prof. Ido Dagan.
 I was working on applied semantic inference, under the Textual Entailment framework, exploring

-various aspects of textual entailment, including knowledge acquisition, discourse and contextual models, as well as the utilization of textual entailment in NLP applications, such as Statistical Machine Translation.
+various aspects of textual entailment, including knowledge acquisition, discourse and contextual models, as well as the utilization of textual entailment in NLP applications, such as SMT or text categorization.

 Sriram Venkatapathy and Shachar Mirkin.
 2012.